poppy-project/pypot/doc/controller.rst

         },
     }

-Since Pypot 1.7, you can now set the port to 'auto' in the dictionary.
-When loading the configuration, Pypot will automatically try to find the port with the corresponding attached motor ids.
+Since pypot 1.7, you can now set the port to 'auto' in the dictionary.
+When loading the configuration, pypot will automatically try to find the port with the corresponding attached motor ids.

 .. note:: While this is convenient as the same config file can be use on multiple machine, it also slows the creation of the :class:`~pypot.robot.robot.Robot`.